 Long drives across country

-Once in Mexico, your pets may need to travel by ground transportation.
-This would depend on a number of factors including destination, current weather, breed and size of your pet.
+Once in Mexico, your pets may need to be transported by ground transportation.
+This would depend on several factors, including destination, current weather conditions, breed, and size of your pet.

 Flight restrictions for certain pets